0xEniotna/amm-101/README.md

 ### Uniswap basics

 - Find the dummyToken address by calling `dummyToken()` on the Evaluator
 - Buy some units of dummyToken on Uniswap.
-You can do this using their website
+You can do this using their website.
+Please let some tokens to the others.
 - Prove that you own these tokens by calling `ex1_showIHaveTokens()` (2 pts)
 - Provide liquidity to the Weth - dummyToken pool on Uniswap
 - Prove that you own these tokens by calling `ex2_showIProvidedLiquidity()` (2 pts)